 Rich de Asla

-Many consider Lightroom a must have program for professional and amateur photographers.
-It incorporates the same "Raw Engine" as Photoshop CS 6 several experts have called the print module "the best in the business.”
+Many consider Lightroom a must have program for Professional and amateur Photographers.
+It incorporates the same "Raw Engine" as Photoshop and several experts have called the print module "the best in the business".
 It has a more user friendly user interface (UI) than Photoshop and all the raw adjustments can be applied to jpg and tiff files directly, without having to do an "import as Raw."
 The class will demonstrate ways to use the Library, Develop, and Print modules.
 These three modules constitute the essence of what is needed to edit approximately 80 to 90% of photographs.
-Interfacing and integration with Photoshop Elements or Photoshop CS 5 or 6 will demonstrated.
-The Map, Book, Slideshow and Web modules will be briefly described.
+Interfacing and integration with Photoshop will demonstrated.

 Most Point and Shoot cameras have great Macro capability and in this class we will only discuss using these "fixed lens" cameras.
 We will define what is meant by "Macro" and lead you toward using features of your camera to capture the images at their highest magnification.
 Bring your camera as we will set up an opportunity to create Macro images.